 (Driving day 1: 300 km/186 miles)

-Once on our motorcycles we quickly leave Chiang Mai behind and start our ride in an eastern direction towards Phayao.
-During most of the day, we cruise one hilly road, a great start to get familiar with riding in Thailand and your motorcycle.
+We start our “Best of Thailand” tour.
+We get on our motorcycles, leave Chiang Mai behind and start our ride east towards Phayao.
+During most of the day, we cruise in varied landscapes, a great way to get familiar with riding in Thailand and your motorcycle.
 In Phayao we enjoy a nice lunch by the lake before we continue our journey towards Nan.
-The last part of the day we are crossing a mountain range enjoying the curves and the remote roads.
+Thereafter, we cross a mountain range enjoying the curves and the remote roads.
 There are plenty of villages and rice fields along the route.
 Dinner by the Nan River.
-Overnight in Nan.

 Day 3: Nan - Bo Kluea - Nan